mtumilowicz/groovy258-dsl-closure-workshop/README.md

     * non-deterministic - does not need to obey above restrictions
 * has less computational power than some other models of computation such as the Turing machine
     * there are computational tasks that a Turing machine can do but a FSM cannot
+    * The only memory it has is what state it is in
+    * A Turing machine is a finite state machine plus a tape memory
+      * each transition may be accompanied by an operation on the tape (move, read, write)
 * can be used to simulate sequential logic, or, in other words, to represent and control execution flow
 * elementary example:
     * coin-operated turnstile